EricLBuehler/binseq/README.md

 For variable length reads and quality score support consider using [VBINSEQ](https://github.com/arcinstitute/vbinseq).

+This is a rust library for reading and writing BINSEQ files, for a command-line interface see [bqtools](https://github.com/arcinstitute/bqtools).

 ## File Structure

 A BINSEQ file consists of two sections: